GoogleChrome/web.dev/src/site/content/en/blog/community-highlight-melanie/index.md

 subhead: >
   Melanie Sumner is a software engineer, specializing in digital accessibility.
 We talked about her path to engineering, accessible design, Ember.js, and the importance of funding these efforts.
 description: >
-  One of a series of interviews with people from the web development community who are doing interesting things with CSS.
-This time I speak to accessibility expert, Melanie Sumner.
+  One of a series of interviews with people working in accessibility.
+This time, I spoke with accessibility expert, Melanie Sumner.
 date: 2022-10-06
 tags:
   - blog